 - Monetizing new ad spaces: In-feed ads offer the opportunity to further monetize your pages by placing ads in new places, i.e., inside your feeds.

 - Ideal for mobile: In-feed ads are ideal for mobile as they can help you to better monetize the smaller screen spaces available on mobile devices.

 In-feed ads are different from standard ads in the following ways:

 - They use high quality advertiser ad elements.

-In-feed ads only use creatives that have high quality ad elements (for example, the responsive ads in AdWords).
+In-feed ads only use creatives that have high quality ad elements (for example, the responsive ads in Google Ads).
 This means that while In-feed ads can be more visually appealing to your visitors, they may have a lower CPM in the short term for some publishers.
 To help increase CPM, you can choose to also show selected display ads inside your In-feed ad units.
 Google will select display ads that fit well in the available space.
 Showing both types of ads can help to increase your revenue.
 Learn more this option in In-feed ad settings.